A second quantized approach to the Rabi problem: Introduction

+The usual methods for second quantization \cite{berezin} can only be directly applicable to relativistic and covariant (or non-interacting) theories \cite{wald,CouWr2016,Bar54,Araki}.
+However, as it will be demonstrated here, in some cases this restriction can be relaxed if proper caution is exercised.
+Besides, non-equivalence between representations turns the definition of a semi-classical limit for a second-quantized theory into a highly non-trivial problem \cite{Ume82}.
+Therefore, the consistency of the semi-classical limit must be tested case-by-case.
+We will see in the specific Rabi's scenario that the quantization with Schr\"{o}dinger and Heisenberg picture generate distinct and non-equivalent theories.

+Considering the issues discussed, we will present a consistent method for the second quantization of the (non-covariant and interacting) Rabi problem.
+This quantization is made without the rotating wave approximation, and therefore our development is not equivalent to the Jaynes-Cumming approach.
+This will be the main contribution of the present work.
+In addition, we will show how the method can be extended to the treatment of a linear field, analyzing the connection between the Rabi model and the semiclassical limit of the Jaynes-Cummings approach.

 The structure of this work is commented in the following.
-In section \ref{Rabi-problem}, the Rabi problem is carefully introduced and a second quantization approach is presented for it.
-Also in this section the semiclassical limit of the model is discussed, and a connection between our development and the original Jaynes-Cummings is commented.
-In section \ref{spinorial-field}, we extend our treatment to include the spinorial field that describe the spin $\nicefrac{1}{2}$ particle of the Rabi setup.
-Final considerations are presented in section \ref{final-comments}.
+In section~\ref{Rabi-problem}, the semiclassical Rabi problem is reviewed.
+In section~\ref{quantization} we present our main results, introducing a second quantized approach for the Rabi setup.
+Also in this section the semiclassical limit of the model is discussed, confirming the consistency of the quantization method.
+The connection between our development and the original Jaynes-Cummings is commented.
+In section~\ref{spinorial-field}, we extend our treatment to include the spinorial field that describes the spin~$\nicefrac{1}{2}$ particle of the Rabi setup.
+Final considerations are presented in section~\ref{final-comments}.